top of page

 Aggregating Consensus Data

-Our first step in evaluating and comparing stocks is to compute aggregate consensus indicators.
-This first step consists in compiling opinions and previsions data recently published on all large European listed companies in order to create an objective composite consensus metric.
+Our first step in evaluating stocks is to compute aggregate consensus indicators.
+This step consists in compiling opinions and previsions data recently published on all large European listed companies in order to create an objective composite consensus metric.

-Concretely, we collect two different type of consensus data that will be combined:
+Concretely, we collect two different type of consensus data:

-• First, we source all the expressed previsions published by financial analysts regarding a listed stock.
+• First, all the expressed previsions published by financial analysts regarding a listed stock.
 This is the simple part, as most research can be obtained through financial data providers.

 At this stage, we already have: